Professional practice is integrated into the course through our highly regarded 'Real Jobs' scheme and through industry placements.

 We also host the annual Vince Ma Prize, awarded to three high performing students in year 2.
 Gold, silver and bronze prizes are given, which include summer placements for gold and silver winners in London at Design Portfolio.

-"Overall, working at Design Portfolio was invaluable experience, and taught us a lot.
+"Overall, working at Design Portfolio was an invaluable experience, and taught us a lot.
 We've realised that even within a corporate design agency, the diversity in their jobs and clients provides an abundance of new and interesting challenges to a designer, which definitely builds versatility.
 Although we did not imagine a placement to be so enriching, we can now see why they are encouraged since the end of first year, and would in turn definitely recommend applying for one even if you are not 100% sure of what area of design you would like to pursue."

 Year In Industry